ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

   :align: center

-  History of residual norm for :math:`p=1`, 1D :math:`64` cell case for "RKL1" (blue) and "richard2" (orange) schemes.
-Note the exponential decay in errors, with the "RKL1" further converging faster due to the sequence acceleration.
+  History of residual norm for :math:`p=1`, 1D :math:`64` cell case for "RKL1+SA" (blue), "richard2" (green) and "RKL1" (orange)
+  schemes.
+Note the exponential decay in errors, with the "RKL1+SA" further converging faster due to the sequence acceleration.
 The "richard2" scheme has some oscillatory mode (as can be seen from the dispersion relation also).

 The convergence of the :math:`p=2` scheme is shown in the following table.